pechristodoulou/Advanced-Programming/ex0.1/README.md

 Here, in view of the later discussion on parallellizing the execution of code, the `-march=native` option is somewhat particularly relevant: it instructs the compiler to exploit the available CPU architecture as much as possible.
 This is used here to carry out *single-instruction, multiple data* (SIMD) instructions that allow for code speed-up in a different way than by using multi-threading.
 The program again takes a single integer argument, which determines the number of pixels (and hence the granularity) in the resulting plot of the Mandelbrot set.

+It is conceivable that your CPU architecture may be such that none of the different SIMD options may work for you.
+It would be appreciated if you at least try, however, and document your observations (compilation errors) if that is the case.